 Take a walk

-A leisurely stroll in the fresh air is just good for you.
-Make sure you get your heart rate up, but don’t break 140.
-If you want to go to the gym, of course getting comfortable on the treadmill will have the same effect.
+A leisurely stroll in the fresh air is just plain good for you.
+Make sure you get your heart rate up, but don’t break about 140 bpm.
+If you want to go to the gym, of course a comfortable stroll on the treadmill will have the same effect.
 Walking – like swimming, easy cycling, and water aerobics – falls into the category of steady state cardio.
 Slow and steady physical activity works your muscles at just the right level of intensity to reap the active recovery benefits.